Wild rabbits: frequent questions

 If you come across bunnies whose nest has been destroyed, perhaps by a lawnmower, simply rebuild the nest from grasses and whatever you can find of the mother’s fur and cover it up with a light layer of grasses or leaf litter.
 If the nest can’t be rebuilt in that same hole for some reason, build a nest as close as possible to it.
 Place the babies close together to keep them warm.
 The mother will hopefully find them.
 She won’t abandon the babies if she smells human scent.

-You can monitor whether baby rabbits are being attended by laying a string or a couple of small sticks in an X pattern on top of the nest covering.
-If it’s disturbed the next morning you’ll know the mother has been there.
+You can monitor whether baby rabbits are being attended to by laying a string or a couple of small sticks in an X pattern on top of the nest covering.
+If it’s disturbed the next morning, you’ll know the mother has been there.
 Don’t hang around to watch.
 The mother won’t feed her babies if she knows you’re there.
 Even if you don’t see her, she sees you.

 How do I get a rabbit out of my window well?